discordjs/guide/guide/command-handling/adding-features.md

 if (!command) return message.channel.send(`There is no command with name or alias \`${commandName}\`, ${message.author}!`);
 ```

 `message.client`?
 Yes!
 Every library specific object has `client` as a property.
-That means that you don't have to pass it as a parameter to commands to access for example `client.guilds` or `client.commands` that you will need now.
+That means that you don't have to pass it as a parameter to commands to access for example `client.guilds` or `client.commands` which you will need now.

 Now, in theory, all there is to do, is to delete the previous command from `client.commands` and require the file again.
 In practice though, you cannot do this that easy, as `require()` caches the file.
 If you would require it again, you would simply load previously cached file without any of your changes.
 In order to remove the file from the cache, you need to add the following line to your command's code: